Globfoblin/backend-test-php_jp/README.md

 It looks like we've got a few role/security related issues we need you to clean up in the users endpoints.

-- Only Authed users can update their own account.
+- Only authorized users can update their own account.
 - Only moderators can update other user's accounts.
 - Only moderators can delete accounts.
 - When you delete a user, all of that user's topics and messages should also be deleted, or flagged somehow.